Chevrolet Lumina: Philippines model

-The only engine offered was a 2.5 liter V6, producing 152 hp and 154 lb-ft of torque.
-Mated to the Lumina's engine was a four-speed automatic.
-It had a top speed of 173 km/h and a 0-100km/h time of 12.8 seconds.
+The only engine offered was a 2.5 liter V6, producing 152 hp and 154 lbft of torque, mated to a four-speed automatic transmission.
+It had a top speed of 173 km/h and a 0-100 km/h time of 12.8 seconds.
 The exhaust system was equipped with a Euro 2 standard catalytic converter.

 Safety features included a four-wheel disc brake system with ABS, an onboard vehicle diagnosis system, a tire pressure monitor, integrated turn signal/headlight housing, five seatbelts and dual front airbags.
 The Lumina's body featured an integrated steel body structure with side impact protection.
 To prevent theft, the Lumina featured an engine immobilizer and a central locking system.

 Standard features included keyless entry, an eight-way power-adjustable driver's seat, remote trunk opener, power side mirrors, and a tilt adjustable leather-wrapped steering wheel with hydraulic power steering.
 The interior also featured leather seats, faux wood trim, a rear armrest, electronic climate control system, and a six speaker CD system.
 It was only available in three colors: white, silver, and black.

 The Lumina is one out of two rebadged Chinese-market Buicks sold in the Philippines, the other being the Buick GL8-based Chevrolet Venture.
 Both are sourced from Shanghai GM.
 The car cost around P1.290M at the time and was quite a bit larger than the Vectra, measuring 20 inches longer and around 5 inches wider.
 This made it the largest car in its class, larger and wider than its main competitors, the Honda Accord and the Toyota Camry.
 The car was praised for being comfortable, spacious, and well-equipped, yet its design was criticized for being a "bit too bland".

 The Lumina was short-lived.
 It was discontinued in 2006, with production of the Chinese market Regal halting in 2008.
 Sales were poor, making the Lumina a rare car in the Philippines.
 In 2013, Chevrolet Philippines introduced the Chevrolet Malibu as the successor to the Lumina.
 It would eventually be discontinued in 2021.